 - Matt O'Neill, Head Varsity Baseball Coach, Stagg High School

 - Frank DiFoggio, Head Varsity Baseball Coach, Shepard High School

 Having each parent do their part in volunteering is vital to the success and viability of our program.
 Without your help, we cannot exist.

 Concession Stand Work: A parent for each player is required to work one concession stand shift.
 A schedule for each teams shift is given to the managers prior to the start of the season.

 Thunderbolts Night: We have a PBO Night at The Windy City Thunderbolts Park in Crestwood each year.
-This is a terrific party that both kids and parents enjoy and is one of the highlights of our season.
-Each player is required to sell a minimum of four tickets to this event.
+This is a terrific night that both kids and parents enjoy and is one of the highlights of our season.

 Our In-House Program

 Our recreational or "in-house" program is our core reason for existing.
 It is available to any individual between the ages of 7 and 14, who wishes to participate.
 This year we will have over 650 kids making up approximately 56 teams.
 Our divisions and their age limitations are as follows: